ghemareddy97/Analysis-of-Stackoverflow-Developer-Survey/ReadMe.md

 ## Motivation

-For this project, I wanted to understand how to break into the field to become a developer and other aspects like success.
+For this project, I wanted to understand how to break into the field to become a developer and other aspects like understanding factors that determine success of a developer.
 The survey was conducted by Stackoverflow among developers in 2017.

 ## About the data